barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 Sprout Fields adds several additional Field Types to Sprout Forms in Craft 2.
 In Craft 3, all Sprout Fields have been included directly in Sprout Forms.
 :::

-## Custom Front-end Fields

 Creating a custom front-end field for Sprout Forms is as easy as creating a custom field type in Craft.

-Out of the box, Sprout Forms supports several Standard Fields.
-Additional support can be added for native or custom field types via the Front-end Field API.

-### Standard Fields and Advanced Fields

-Sprout Forms supports all fields in Craft but only supports a subset of those fields for dynamic front-end output.
+Sprout Forms for Craft 2 supports all fields in Craft but only supports a subset of those fields for dynamic front-end output.
 Fields with dynamic front-end support are referred to as _Standard Fields_.
 Fields that require custom HTML or development are referred to as _Advanced Fields_.

 While Craft can require users to use certain browsers to get the full benefits of the platform (and ignore browsers like IE8 and IE9), many client-facing websites must address broader compatibility issues to meet their goals.